heinrichbreedt/mixpanel-xamarin/README.md

 # Mixpanel bindings for Xamarin
 iOS v2.9.1 (armv7, arm64)
-Android 2.8.3 (not working)
+Android 4.7

 #Status
-iOS: working OK on device (and simulator if i386 is included in cocoapod).
+iOS: working OK on device only.
 It seems it requires the ALT key not the Option key though.
-Android: linking won't currenlty work.
-Seems a bug in current Xamarin version.
-Will check that later this month.
+Android: OK.

 # Usage
 To connect to the webinterface, open the webinterface in a browser, then on the device press 4 fingers for 5 seconds, or in the simulator press the option (or alt?) key + click and hold both key and clic in the simulator for 5 seconds.
 The app's window should be rendered in the webinterface.